 Air Charter Service Rates:

-$3,500 per hunter, based on 2 or more hunters, 8-10 days or longer, DeHavilland Beaver on floats from Bettles.
+$4,500 per hunter, based on 2 or more hunters, 8 -10 days or longer, Super Cub flight from Fairbanks, Alaska at Chena Marina Airport (5 miles SW of Fairbanks).
 This is a Do-It-Yourself (DIY) drop-off hunt.

-Additional fees are required for moves and additional gear and food flights based on DeHaviland Beaver hourly rate of $800 per hour and Super Cub rate of $400 per hour.
+Additional fees are required for moves and additional gear and food flights based on Super Cub rate of $400 per hour.

 Air Charter Service Includes:

-Air charter service from Bettles, Alaska to/from drop-off hunt location for hunter(s), 60 lbs. of personal gear plus rifle or bow, transport of trophy (cape & antlers), and game meat.
+Air charter service from Fairbanks, Alaska to/from drop-off hunt location for hunter(s), 60 lbs. of personal gear plus rifle or bow, transport of trophy (cape & antlers), and game meat.

-Alaska Hunting License, Locking Tags, and Harvest Tickets: Before arriving in Bettles, purchase your Alaska hunting license, big game locking tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
-Alaska hunting license: $160 (U.S. nonresident), Caribou tag(s): $650 per tag, Moose tag: $800, Black Bear tag: $450, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
-Harvest tickets are required for each specie (no fees for tickets/permits).
+Alaska Hunting License, Locking Tags, and Harvest Tickets: Before arriving in Fairbanks, purchase your Alaska hunting license, big game locking tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
+Alaska hunting license: $160 (U.S. nonresident), Moose tag: $800, Caribou tag(s): $650 per tag, Black Bear tag: $450, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
+Harvest tickets are required for each specie (no fees for harvest tickets/permits).